 The case, Baglekar Akash Kumar v.
 Google LLC and Another, deals with the question of whether such integration was an abuse of the dominant position enjoyed by Google and, thereby whether it was an anti-competitive measure prohibited by the Competition Act, 2002.

 Bench: Ashok Kumar Gupta, Sangeeta Verma and Bhagwant Singh Bishnoi

 Google integrated Gmail and Meet App.
-This integration was challenged by the informant on the ground of abuse of dominant position as per the Competition Act, 2002.
+The informant challenged this integration on the grounds of abuse of dominant position as per the Competition Act, 2002.
 The informant, a university student, alleged that Google used its dominant position in one relevant market to enter another relevant market as per section 4(2)(e) of the Act, since Gmail held a dominant position in the relevant market.

 Section 4 of the Competition Act, 2002 deals with the abuse of dominant position by an enterprise.
 It prohibits such abuse and lists down certain practices which amount to such abuse.
 Section 4(2)(e) illustrates that when an enterprise or a group “uses its dominant position in one relevant market to enter into, or protect, other relevant market”.